-Program objectives for the M.Ed. in Curriculum and Instruction are aligned with the College of Education's Twenty-One Proficiencies as well as National Standards.
+Program objectives for the M.Ed. in Curriculum and Instruction are aligned with the College of Education's Twenty-One Proficiencies, with Interstate Teacher Assessment and Support Consortium (InTASC), and with the National Board for Professional Teaching Standards (NBPTS).

 Persons completing the advanced program in Curriculum and Instruction will demonstrate